ccosse/ccosse.github.io/README.md

 ### Welcome!
-This resource harnesses Wikipedia content to generate or build "paragraph reconstruction" assignments for your child or students.
+Reading Edge leverages Wikipedia content to generate or build "paragraph reconstruction" assignments for your child or students.
 Each page of an assignment contains a short Wikipedia summary passage and images.
 The student reads the original passage and then reconstructs it by replacing a random handful of words in their correct places.
-Keeps kids accountable and compels them to take an interest in the reading material.
+The system awards one point per correct word placed.
+Use the exercise to keep kids accountable and the rewards system to bring out their best efforts.

 ### Reading Edge
 ![image](https://user-images.githubusercontent.com/5249621/233723143-a471a8ec-b0d0-45c1-888e-c14b0bcc7fa2.png)